Analysis | The first census records of three American presidents ... almost

 As it turns out, 1950 was an important year for the Trump family.
 That was the year that they moved to a new, larger house — one that sat on a lot whose rear boundary touched the rear boundary of the house on Wareham Place.
 On the map above, it sits about where the second “4″ in “464” is shown, on a street called Midland Parkway.

-We flip through the enumeration records a bit further, and we find it: 85-14 Midland.
+We flip through the enumeration records a bit further, and we find it: 85-14 Midland Parkway.
 And when the enumerator, Jeremiah Murphy, showed up … no one was home.

 The first census documentation of Donald Trump, then, would have to wait until 1960.